Skip to content

 Tip

-These screws should tighten smoothly but are quite sensitive to misalignment.
-If you find a screw difficult to turn, loosen it and wiggle the mounting plate to correct the alignment.
+These screws should tighten smoothly but are very sensitive to misalignment.
+If you find a screw difficult to turn, loosen it, wiggle the mounting plate to correct the alignment, then try again.

 Secure the power adapter on the right side of the base using four 20mm gussets, zip ties, and Velcro cable ties: